duncaneddy/ground-station-optimizer/README.md

 a given satellite mission.
 The application solves the multi-objective optimization problem to determine the optimal set of locations to support a mission.

+You can also read the [preprint paper](https://arxiv.org/abs/2410.16282) for a full explaination of the problem fromulation and solution techniques.

 ## Usage

 The tool comes in three parts: the core optimization libraries, example scripts, and a streamlit application.